whtns/chevreul/inst/helpers/comparePlots.md

-# Compare Plots of Expression Data
+## Compare Plots of Expression Data

-## 2D scatter plots of dimensionally reduced data
+### 2D scatter plots of dimensionally reduced data

-PCA, tSNE, or UMAP embeddings available.
+Plot reduced dimension embeddings by PCA, tSNE, or UMAP.
 Plots can be colored by:
   1. Sample metadata
   2. Individual Gene Expression
   3. Clustering Identities at resolutions from 0.2 to 2.0

-## Barplots of summarized read counts per sample
+### Barplots of summarized read counts per sample
 Plots can be colored by:
   1. Sample metadata
-3. Clustering Identities at resolutions from 0.2 to 2.0
+  2. Clustering Identities at resolutions from 0.2 to 2.0